CBP Officer

 Hi, traveling in June from the UK I've applied for esta it got approved, I have 2 convictions for battery 6 years ago both the same offence, I ticked no to the serious crimes question is this right?
 Likely to encounter any problems?

-Asked by Gavin over 7 years ago
+Asked by Gavin almost 8 years ago

 Its hard to give you a firm answer without seeing your actual record.
 Generally, simple battery is not considered a CIMT.
 Aggravated battery is a higher possibility.
 My suggest to you would be to apply for a visa and mention your arrest to the consular officer, who will then either approve or deny a visa.
 When you use ESTA, you wont know if your entry will be denied until after your plane already lands in the United States.
 By this point in time, if we decide to deny you entry, your vacation would have been ruined and all your money just went down the drain.
 If you apply for an actual visa at the embassy, you will receive a definitive answer prior to making your travel arrangements.